Driving lessons in Exeter

 Shepherds Road, Mayflower Avenue, and Collins Road work well together for introductory practice.
 Your instructor might take you here to get you used to moving off and stopping, changing gears, steering, and signalling.
 It’s a quiet, residential area, so you’ll be able to practise without the pressure of other drivers on the road.
 There are also gentle inclines to help you get up to speed with those all-important hill starts.

 Exeter gets quite busy around Exe Bridge North and Exe Bridge South.
 As a learner, your instructor won’t take you there until you’ve got a bit of experience.
 Near the bridges is the A377 which will test you with a series of busy box junctions.
 It eventually leads to the A30, a dual-carriageway excellent for testing your driving at higher speeds.
 If you keep driving west you can take it all the way to Land’s End, a trip to take once you’ve passed your test!

 The Exeter test centre is located on a trading estate.
 On test day you’ll turn out of it onto Silverton road.
 If you head south you’ll quickly hit two roundabouts, so you’ll need to know your signalling routines well.
 It’s likely that you could quickly end up on the A379 as well, as it’s very close to the test centre, so practice on that road is essential.
 Start learning with us, and you’ll be cruising around the roads of Exeter in no time.

-We offer both manual and automatic lessons in Exeter, so the only thing you have to worry about is which one to pick
+You can learn in both manual and automatic lessons in Exeter, so the only thing you have to worry about is which one to pick.

 The debate between manual and automatic still goes on.
 A manual licence gives you options once you pass, allowing you to drive both manual and automatic cars.
 An automatic licence restricts you to automatic vehicles.
 However, you can often earn it faster as there’s less to get your head around in an automatic car.